jasonkresch/protect/README.md

 #   - disable:      The ability to temporarily disable client actions from being performed against the shares of this key (note: does not prevent delete/enable/info)
 #   - enable:       The ability to re-enable client actions from being performed against shares of this key
 #   - exponentiate: The ability to compute an exponentiation (scalar multiply for EC curves) on a client-supplied base point: base^secret
-#   - sign:         The ability to perform an signature operation on a client-supplied message: message^(secret=d) mod N.  Secrets of this form must be stored and be under RSA or BLS groups.
+#   - sign:         The ability to perform an signature operation on a client-supplied message: signature = sign(message, secret).
 ```

 ##### Example Secret Definition